dddware/jquery.lazy.js/README.md

 ## About

-This plugin will lazy-load the `img` elements you call it upon, wrapping them in \div\s to preserve the space they will occupy and fill it with a loading spinner animation.
-Images are loaded and displayed once scrolled upon (and on page load if they are in the viewport).
+This plugin will lazy-load the `img` elements you call it upon.
+Images are then loaded and displayed once scrolled upon (and on page load if they are in the viewport).
+You **must** specify the images' sizes in either HTML or CSS for it to work properly.

 ## Usage

-`$('.im-so').lazy();`
+`$('img.lazy').lazy();`

 ## Build